hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

     + weight vector: the location of the ball in the horizontal plane
     + the ball starting stationary
     + initialized by following the direction of steepest descent, the gradient
-    + once gaining velocity, the ball not longer in the same direction as the gradient
+    + once gaining velocity, the ball no longer in the same direction as the gradient
     + its momentum making it keep going in the previous direction
   + damping oscillations in directions of high curvature by combining gradients w/ opposite signs
     + eventually getting to a low point on the surface